 Fallon Park | Roanoke

 Who’s up for some cyclocross?
 The region’s only cyclocross course is at Fallon Park, which is also home to an annual September race series.
 What’s more, the park offers Greenway access to let you roll on street tires, walk, or run.
+The park is also home to an olympic-sized public pool that opens during the summer season.
 Picnic shelter available.

 Salem Rotary Park | Salem